calaos/calaos-os/README.md

 calaos-os
 =========

----

-calaos-os contains the scripts needed to build Calaos images.
+Calaos OS contains the scripts needed to build Calaos images.
 The buildsystem is using OpenEmbedded and the scripts comes from the great Angstrom build system.

 Supported boards